George M. Thomas (Indian politician)

 George M. Thomas (born 22 November 1954) is an Indian politician, a member of the Communist Party of India (Marxist).
 He is former Member of the Legislative Assembly (MLA) of Kerala from Thiruvambady.

 Personal life

 George M. Thomas was born on 22 November 1954 at Kelothu Vayal in Kayanna Panchayath in a middle-class family.
 His father is Thomas and mother is Annamma.
 He has three brothers and five sisters.
-He completed high school education from St. George's High School, Kulathuvayal and joined St. Philomina's College in Mysore for higher studies, but was not able to complete the degree course due to personal reasons.
+He completed high school education from St. George's High School, Kulathuvayal and joined St. Philomina's College in Mysore for higher studies, but was not able to complete the degree course for personal reasons.
 He married Anice, daughter of Varkey and Anna on 10 January 1976.
-His son Anoop was born on 25 September 1977 and his daughter Manjusha was born on 23 December 1982.
-Both are employed and married and each has one son.
+The couple has a son and a daughter.
 He is a staunch atheist.

 As a party worker

 He joined Kisan sabha and KSYF in 1977 and served as its vice-president Kodiyathur Panchayath.
 Later he became an active worker of CPI(M) in 1980 and held the post of branch secretary, local secretary, and area secretary before entering electoral politics.